ahwayakchih/templatedtextformatters/README.markdown

 ## Changelog

+- **1.10.1** Bugfixes for Symphony 2.4.
+This drops compatibility with Symphony 2.3.x.
 - **1.10** Update for Symphony 2.5.
 - **1.9** Update for Symphony 2.3.3.
 This may break compatibility with Symphony 2.3.
 Updated Markdown template.
 - **1.8** Update for Symphony 2.3.
 This drops compatibility with Symphony 2.2.
 Removed Makrell formatter (Makrell project is dead).
 Fixed a bug in XSLT template (error when there was no utility found).